tayloryeow/TowerHanoi/README.md

 Finish whatever you can.

->Taylor Note:
-> I'll help you with anything you can but want to finish!
+>Taylor Note: I'll help you with anything you can but want to finish!

 You will have a very easy time on level 0.
 The actual problems in level 1 that's where the meat of the problem is.
-Level 2 is very difficult and if anyone gets it I will be immpressed.
+Level 2 is very difficult and if anyone gets it I will be impressed.

 0. Play the simplest version of the game.
 TODO
 1. Write an alogirthm for the simplest complex case of the 3 pillar problem.
+2. Level 2 is essentially arbitrary number of pillars and a hidden but solvable number of discs.

-2. Extend your algorithmn or just test the same code alogrithmn from level 1 onto level 2.
+ >Taylor Note: Extend your algorithmn or just test the same code alogrithmn from level 1 onto level 2.